johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/IdleTimeoutActions.md

 When the timeout from the IdleTimeout policy is reached, the browser runs the actions configured in this policy.

-If you don't configure the IdleTimeout policy, this policy has no effect.
+If you do not configure the IdleTimeout policy, this policy has no effect.

-If you don't configure this policy or no actions are selected, the IdleTimeout policy has no effect.
+If you do not configure this policy or no actions are selected, the IdleTimeout policy has no effect.

 Supported actions are:

 'close_browsers': close all browser windows and PWAs for this profile.

 'reload_pages': reload all webpages.
-For some pages, the user might be prompted for confirmation first.
+For some pages, the user may be prompted for confirmation first.

 'sign_out': sign out of browser.
-(This action only applies to iOS.)
+(This only applies to iOS.)

-'close_tabs': close all open tabs and create an NTP (New Tab Page).
+'close_tabs': close all open tabs and create a NTP (New Tab Page).
 Supported in Android and iOS.

 'clear_browsing_history', 'clear_download_history', 'clear_cookies_and_other_site_data', 'clear_cached_images_and_files', 'clear_password_signing', 'clear_autofill', 'clear_site_settings': clear the corresponding browsing data.

-Setting 'clear_browsing_history', 'clear_password_signing', 'clear_autofill', and 'clear_site_settings' disables sync for the respective data types if sync isn't already disabled by setting either the SyncDisabled policy or BrowserSignin to disabled.
+Setting 'clear_browsing_history', 'clear_password_signing', 'clear_autofill', and 'clear_site_settings' will disable sync for the respective data types if sync is not already disabled by setting either the SyncDisabled policy or BrowserSignin to disabled.

 Policy options mapping: